-Simple Object Access Protocol (SOAP) and Representational State Transfer (REST) are two answers to the same question: how to access Web services.
+Simple Object Access Protocol (SOAP) and Representational State Transfer (REST) are two answers to the same question: how to access Web services?
 The choice initially may seem easy, but at times it can be surprisingly difficult.
-Lets 1st understand what both are and how REST differs from SOAP –
+Before discussing REST vs SOAP, let’s first understand what both are.

 REST, which typically runs over HTTP (Hypertext Transfer Protocol), has several architectural constraints: